DogeisCut/Costume/README.md

 When ready, I'd like to have this avaliable in the form of a downloadable app (seen in releases), and on pages as a web app!

 It’s worth noting that Costume is based on the [PenguinMod](https://github.com/PenguinMod/PenguinMod-Paint) version of the paint editor, so things like skewing and snapping will already be added.
 Many addons part of Scratch Addons may also become part of the editor.
+(I am starting to think that forking PM's editor specifically was a bad choice...)

 ## General